JAlcocerT/JAlcocerT/content/blog/dev-web-making-photoblog.md

 {{< /details >}}

-See that everything builds with
+See that everything builds with:

 ```sh
 hugo